Al Qaeda promises 'war on all fronts' against America as Biden pulls out of Afghanistan - KION546

 America’s “war on terror” is about to enter a new phase as President Joe Biden prepares to withdraw all US forces from Afghanistan by the 20th anniversary of 9/11, but now al Qaeda claims its war with America is far from over.

-In an exclusive interview with CNN conducted through intermediaries, an al Qaeda official tells CNN that “war against the US will be continuing on all other fronts unless they are expelled from the rest of the Islamic world.”
+In an exclusive interview with CNN conducted through intermediaries, two al Qaeda operatives tell CNN that “war against the US will be continuing on all other fronts unless they are expelled from the rest of the Islamic world.”

 In the past al Qaeda has rarely responded to questions, choosing instead to hide behind its own self-serving propaganda, dodging even the most distant scrutiny.
 It’s unclear why the group has chosen to do so now.